 Social role and social support system

 All treatable sources of pain should be identified in a timely fashion to minimize unwanted permanent and/or long term functional disability.
+Examples include early detection of chronic pain in adolescents with diagnosis such as psychiatric disorders, connective tissue disease, rheumatoid arthritis and trauma.
 Many pain approaches validated on adults but lacking a developmental and family focus may be inappropriate or even potentially harmful for adolescents, especially those with chronic pain.

 Available or current treatment guidelines